Building Relay Adapters

 Shutdown

 On server shutdown, stop() is called on every running adapter.
-Your adapter should drain in-flight messages, close connections, and release resources.
+Drain in-flight messages, close connections, and release resources.

 Inbound Messages